otichibueze/AfricanCuisines/README.md

 Design the layout for the detail activity so the different elements display in a sensible way.
 Implement the JSON parsing in JsonUtils so it produces a Cuisine Object that can be used to populate the UI that you designed.

+## View Complete Project
+To view the complete project checkout branch on this repo AfricanCuisineComplete

 ## License
 ```